 Originally from Northern Italy, Elisabetta moved to the United States in 1989.
 Her professional career has been dedicated to the prevention of chronic diseases through diet and weight management.

 At the Diet & Fitness Center, Elisabetta oversees the nutrition and food service programs, including assessment, treatment, and education.
 She is also a certified diabetes educator, and works closely with diabetic patients.

-Elisabetta a B.S. in Food Science and Technology from the University of Milan, and a Master in Public Health Nutrition from the University of North Carolina at Chapel Hill.
+Elisabetta holds a B.S. in Food Science and Technology from the University of Milan, and a Master in Public Health Nutrition from the University of North Carolina at Chapel Hill.